baweaver/qenumerable/README.md

 # Qenumerable

-Allows you to query against collections.
+Allows you to query against collections using [Izzy's matches_all?](https://github.com/baweaver/izzy)

 ## Usage